Law library: Academic law libraries

 The ABA also requires a library's collection to meet the academic needs of the students and research and teaching needs of the faculty.

-The ABA further sets forth additional requirements, including the requirement that the law library have a full-time director who holds a law degree and a degree in library or information science or equivalent with extensive experience in librarianship.
+The ABA also establishes additional requirements, including that the law library must have a full-time director who holds both a law degree and a degree in library or information science, or an equivalent qualification accompanied by extensive experience in librarianship.
 The ABA also requires that the library have sufficient staff and facilities to attend to the needs of the institution.

 Many academic law librarians participate in the AALL and specifically the Academic Law Libraries special interest section.
 In addition to providing library services, many "dual degree" (J.D. / M.L.I.S.) law librarians teach legal research to law students.